Tips to Freelancing

 The important thing is you have to start.
 For me, I found contract work through a creative staffing agency to help build my portfolio.
 Sometimes I was a temp for an employee out on maternity leave, while other times I worked on a particular project for a certain amount of time.
 It also helped gauge my expenses and learned how much I needed to save until another project came along.

 Nope.
 Sometimes projects end abruptly.
 On another hand, they can extend longer than planned.
 The thing with freelance/contractual life is the uncertainty.
 Doing your best to plan accordingly is essential.
 Bonus, a lot of creative agencies take out taxes so you don't have to.

-- Side hustle.
-Everyday you're hustlin?
+Every day you're hustling?
 You bet!
 I don't know many successful freelancers who work a "normal" 40 hours a week and are successful and I don't know one who has multiple things going on.
 Careful: Don't completely tire yourself out--it's all about balance.
 I have found we don't settle for just ONE thing (unless it's a big thing).
 This can range from selling things online (Etsy, Society 6, etc) to online courses or more.

-- Networking.
-I hear the groan from fellow introverts and I feel you.
 You have to go out THERE with PEOPLE?
 Yep, but it doesn't have to be your entire life.
-And I find ways to network in non networking situations.
+And I find ways to network in non-networking situations.
 If I'm working outside the home, I keep my business cards with me.
 Something about having a tablet in public strikes conversation about what I do and they usually know someone who needs someone, etc etc. My goal is to attend more networking events because face-to-face does work/help.
 But introverts, rejoice!
 Most of my networking has been online via Twitter chats and Instagram posts.
 Social media is great if used the right way.
 Post work you're working on, use (but don't abuse) hashtags.